Who Owns Ski Resorts? Mountain Ownership Explained

-This is a great behind the scenes look at how Oregon, Mt.
-Bachelor’s new lift, Cloudchaser was developed and built over the summer.
+This is a great behind-the-scenes look at how Oregon, Mt.
+Bachelor's new lift, Cloudchaser was developed and built over the summer.

-For a more detailed list of who owns which resort in the U.S go the NSAA webpage.
+For a more detailed list of who owns which resort in the U.S go to the NSAA webpage.

-How much does it cost to run a ski resort?
+How much does it cost to run a Ski Resort?

-For example, the Spruce Creek Triple chairlift in Maine built in 2017 cost $2.1 million (source).
+For example, the Spruce Creek Triple chairlift in Maine built-in 2017 cost $2.1 million (source).

-On top of the cost of building and operating lift and all the logistic around organizing the ski season, the number of days to collect revenue from skiing is typically less than 6 months per year.
+On top of the cost of building and operating lift and all the logistics around organizing the ski season, the number of days to collect revenue from skiing is typically less than 6 months per year.
 Many ski resorts do offer summer activities like mountain biking to supplement their income and turn a profit.

 While many medium-sized resorts are being taken over by larger conglomerates with more cash behind them, some smaller resorts have been forced to close or turn into community-led non-profits to stay open.